sore

 Examples of "sore" in Sentences

-• My entire upper body was sore from the experience.
+• My throat was sore from yelling at the concert last night

 Related Links